koos-burgoyne/UBL/README.md

 This is a work in progress.
 At this point I have improved on the data formatting in data_format.py and have the testing for this embedded on UBL.py.
 These scripts are contained in the functions_and_unit-testing folder.

 I have a basic implementation for a 2D Convolutional Neural Network (in the notebook titled 2D_CNN.ipynb) to classify UBL proteins in contrast to a set of other non-UBL proteins.
-Validation of the models produced, described below in the results section, is performed in the notebook titled 2D_CNN_validation.ipynb.
+Validation of the models produced (they are saved in the models folder), described below in the results section, is performed in the notebook titled 2D_CNN_validation.ipynb.

 ### Current Status
 #### Features